-Lunch will really depend on what activities you have planned for the day.
-If I’m out hiking, my meal will be something packable like an almond butter sandwich.
+Now, lunch will really depend on what activities you have planned for the day.
+If I’m out hiking, my gluten-free meal will be something packable like an almond butter sandwich.
 These sandwiches saved me as a ski instructor because I could hide them in my pocket during the day and eat them on the chairlift.
+I kept my bread frozen and it always thawed out by lunch.
 So easy!

-If you are at camp for lunch and have a good cooler, I really like salads.
-The trick here is to chop everything beforehand (at home!) so you don’t have to wash them at camp.
+In addition, if you are at camp for lunch and have a good cooler, I really like salads.
+Yes, I said salads.
+The trick here is to chop everything beforehand (at home!) so you don’t have to wash/prepare them at camp.
 My favorite toppings include carrots, cucumbers, and seeds like pumpkin or sesame.
-Pack whatever you like to eat!
-If you have that sweet cooler, you can also pack jelly, hummus, or even dressings.
-It will be much easier if you stick with a dressing that is nonrefrigerated like oil and vinegar.
+I stick with olive and vinegar for trips as it’s typically nonperishable.
+Pack whatever you like to eat on your salad!
+If you have that sweet bear proof cooler, you can also pack jelly, hummus, or even fancy dressings.
+But life will be much easier if you stick with items that don’t have to keep cold.

-Dinner is usually when everyone gets around the campfire and smiles.
-This is also my favorite time to put together camping meals.
-My favorites include burrito bowls, grilled polenta, and veggies.
-You don’t have to go all out with your meals, but you also don’t have to stay with sandwiches (unless you want to of course).
-Remember, you can always chop ahead of time and put your meals in a container ahead of time.
-This will make your evenings and cleanup a breeze.
+Obviously, you don’t have to go all out with your meals, but you also don’t have to stay with sandwiches (unless you want to of course).
+Remember, you can always chop ahead of time and put your meals in a container inside that cooler you spent all your money on.
+Prepping food will make your evenings and cleanup a breeze.